 For the diagnosis of CD, initially, serological tests are recommended.
 Antitissue transglutaminase IgA is one of the most sensitive and specific tests.
-Antigliadin IgA and IgG are other serological tests (Tonutti and Bizzaro, 2014).
+Antigliadin IgA and IgG are other serological tests.
+Other diagnostic procedures include endoscopy, biopsy of the small intestine, oral tolerance tests (xylose and lactulose), and radiographic studies of small intestine (Mokhtari et al., 2016).